sterini/ITSoc-DeepSense-6G-Machine-Learning-Challenge/README.md

 run a code using
 1. If you want to share results via email.
 First and foremost, learn how to generate a Gmail account password in section **Possible Errors**
 2. e.g: `run_main.sh`
-3. e.g: `python main.py --TASK task1 --GPS True --CAMERAS False --RADAR False --SHARE True`
+3. e.g: `python main.py --TASK task1 --GPS True --CAMERAS False --RADAR False --SHARE True --num_epochs 5`

 For option number 2.
 You will train a model exclusively using GPS data and receive the performance metrics via email.
 Follow the steps prompted by the program, including filling in your email address and other required information.